Swendude/JS-functions/index.md

 ### Verbs as functions

-Think of the verbs we encountered in the original recipes.
-They are like 'sub-instructions' that are defined somewhere else (like a different cookbook or inside your mind).
+You can think of the verbs we encountered in the original recipes as 'sub-instructions' that are defined somewhere else (like a different cookbook or inside your mind).
 This is exactly what functions are in programming.

 Take a look at the verbs and notice how most of them 'act on' **something** and then produce a **_result_**.
 The verb 'Peel' can 'act on' **banana** and then produce a **_peeled banana_**.
 Maybe you know how to juggle, you juggle something (knives, flaming torches or chainsaws) to produce a loud applause.